snowfrz/Clean-Home-Screen/README.md

 # Clean Home Screen
 iOS jailbreak tweak that de-clutters SpringBoard

+You can check it out [here](https://repo.dynastic.co/package/xyz.royalapps.cleanhomescreen)

 # General Information
 Clean Home Screen is available for free on Cydia, through the Dynastic Repo.
-To use it, add the source https://repo.dynastic.co on the Sources tab in Cydia.
+To use it, add the source https://repo.dynastic.co on the Sources tab in Cydia, or use the "Add To Cydia" link provided on the [tweak page](https://repo.dynastic.co/package/xyz.royalapps.cleanhomescreen).

 Clean Home Screen has many options, allowing you to enable and disable the hiding of specific iOS elements from its preference panel in the Settings app.